 A path that is too long could mean:

 - One or more file names are too long.

 - The path is too long.
 A path can include the file name and the names of all folders and subfolders where the file lives.

 In iCloud for Windows 10.8 or later, a file name or path that's too long won't sync, but your other files will continue to sync to iCloud Drive.
 You also see the name of the file path that's too long so you can easily find the file in File Search.

 In iCloud for Windows 10 or earlier, a file name or path that is too long stops all files in that folder from syncing to iCloud Drive.
 To make sure your other files continue to sync to iCloud Drive, download the latest version of iCloud for Windows.

 Find the file name or path

 If you know the name of the file path that won't sync to iCloud Drive, you might be able to find the file in File Search.
-If you change the name of a file or any folders or subfolders in the file path, choose a name that's less than 256 characters long.
-This might help the file sync to iCloud Drive.
+To help the file sync to iCloud Drive, change the name of files, folders, or subfolders in the file path to a name that's less than 256 characters long.

 If you rename a file or folder name, some third-party apps might not update changes.